 Safety Software - The IT Taboo

-Darragh Geoghegan, our CEO at Effective Software made the point that health and safety was hardly leading from the front like other business functions, such as HR and Finance who aren't able to do their jobs without the right systems in place.
+Darragh Geoghegan, our CEO at Engage EHS made the point that health and safety was hardly leading from the front like other business functions, such as HR and Finance who aren't able to do their jobs without the right systems in place.
 Instead, he sees safety software at a very early phase of the adoption curve, lagging behind these other business functions.
 There is, however, a change in attitude towards the overall cost that companies must incur to attain the software.
 He is now seeing a much larger mindset placed on the value it brings rather than the cost.

 As to where we are on the adoption curve, I think we’re still in the early phases, because safety tends to lag a little behind other business functions.
 We’re not at the stage of HR or finance, where people won’t be able to do their jobs without having the right systems in place.
-But I think the shift were seeing now is that companies are realising it’s a value centre, not a cost centre - Darragh Geoghegan, Effective Software.
+But I think the shift were seeing now is that companies are realising it’s a value centre, not a cost centre - Darragh Geoghegan, Engage EHS.

 The argument for this was backed up by Louise Ward from The British Safety Council, who point out the fact that the consequences are so much more greater in terms of the Sentencing Council guideline, so there really shouldn't be any difficulty or problem for health and safety professionals to make a case for safety software in their companies.